wlsf82/EngageSphere-Test-Design-Masterclass-TAT/README.md

 ## Tests

+To perform testing on this project, you will need:

+- [Cypress] To install Cypress in your project, run npm cypress -D

+Run tests:
+- [Headed mode] Run npm run test-headed
+- [Headless mode] Run npm run test-headless

 Read the following [doc](./docs/TestCases.md) to get a list of the possible test cases that could be written for this app.

 ___